collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
-* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to change the pull request.
-The maintainers do not automatically have permission to change it.
+* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.
+The maintainers do not automatically have permission to edit it.

 <!--
 * Give upstream repository maintainers permission to push follow on commits to a pull request (forked)